Almielka/SinglePlayerGames/README.md

 Added:
 - The first move will never hit a mine
 - Even if the flags are over, added the ability to remove any flag for its further use.
+- Bottom Bar with statistic Mines, Flags and Score
+- Button exit

+Mouse control:
+- Left mouse click for trying to open the cell
+- Right mouse click for using flags
+- At the end of the game left mouse click for restart
+- At the end of the game left mouse click on the Exit button for exit

 ### Snake